Mars, named after the

 with that being gathered by orbiters such as Mars Express, Mars

 Reconnaissance Orbiter, Mars Odyssey and now newcomers MAVEN and MOM is

 part of an ongoing process which slowly but surely is uncovering Mars'

 secrets.
-(A new addition to the mix, ExoMars [Exobiology on Mars] 2016, a collaboration
+(New additions to the mix, ExoMars [Exobiology on Mars] 2016, a collaboration

 between ESA and Roscosmos arrived in October 2016.
 The mission's aim,

 according to ESA, is to determine "whether Mars is alive".)

 search for water both on and below the surface is a high priority.
 Its